MikroElektronika/mikrosdk_click_v2/clicks/heartrate/README.md

 ## Examples Description

-> This click features an advanced oximeter and heart rate monitoring sensor,
+> This Click features an advanced oximeter and heart rate monitoring sensor,
 > which relies on two integrated LEDs.
 It is enough to place an index finger on a top
 > of the sensor to get both of the heart rate and blood oxygen saturation via the I2C interface.